wrld3d/wrld-themes/README.md

 #### Requirements

 * Windows*
-* Bash / MinGW (for Windows, git's bundled version works fine)
+* Bash (for Windows, Git for Windows' bundled version works fine)
 * Python version 2.7 installed and in your path
-* Clang installed and in your path
+* Clang/MinGW installed and in your path

 \* (Some of the 3rd-party texture tools used have bugs on OS X. You can replace the Windows executables and run it anyway, but expect to see quality issues.
 Specifically poor quality mipmaps.)